Frequently Asked Questions About Adult Education

 What do I need to bring to enroll in the program?
 Students will need two forms of identification (driver's license, library card, employee badge, state ID, etc.) and proof of address (recent piece of mail addressed to student, utility bill, rent receipt, etc.).
 If a student has any past school records such as transcripts, report cards, or name/address of last school attended, this information is useful in enrolling, but not required.

 What kind of diploma will I receive if I participate in the program?
 Students participating in the CDP program receive a standard High School diploma.
 This program requires students to earn a required number of credits to receive the diploma.
-(Detailed information can be found in the student handbook.)
+(Detailed information can be found in the student handbook provided at registration.)
 Students participating in the GED program receive a Connecticut high school diploma.

 Are there graduation activities if I complete the program?
 A special end of year graduation is also held at the Adult Education site for students and their families; this includes caps, gowns and lots of applause!